 (Kommission Klima und Luftqualität der Österreichischen Akademie der Wissenschaften)

-The consulting commission Climate and Air Quality (German acronym: KL) provides independent scientific expertise regarding the status of the atmosphere, the drivers and pressures acting on this status, and its impacts on climate, the population, vegetation and materials, which affect society in general.
-Special consideration is given to source apportionment of ambient and indoor pollutants and human health effects.
-KL follows the mission of the Austrian Academy of Sciences in the awareness of its social, cultural and economic responsibility based on scientific quality.
-The commission consults with the scientific community, advises decision makers, and informs the civil society on important issues relating to the natural resource air and its significance for human well being and health, ecosystem processes, and climate.
+The Commission Climate and Air Quality of the Austrian Academy of Sciences (German acronym: KKL) provides independent scientific expertise regarding the status of the atmosphere and climate, the drivers and pressures acting on their status, and their impacts on the human population, fauna, vegetation and materials, which affect society in general.
+Special consideration is given to causes and consequences of climate change as well as of ambient and indoor air pollutants and human health effects.
+KKL follows the mission of the Austrian Academy of Sciences in the awareness of its social, cultural and economic responsibility based on scientific quality.
+The commission consults with the scientific community, advises decision makers, and informs the civil society on important issues relating to the natural resources air and climate and their significance for human well-being, health, and ecosystem processes.
 It reports to the Section for Mathematics and the Natural Sciences of the Austrian Academy of Sciences.

 Structural embedding in the Austrian Academy of Sciences

 The Academy supports the activities of the volunteers contributing to the commission works via logistic support (secretariat, meeting rooms, web space).
 The development and production of fact sheets and brochures by KKL receives support by the Public Relations Office of the Academy, but requires also subcontracts to external staff for literature studies under the direction of the working groups.
 Administrative support by KKL will be extended to activities of KKL members in international scientific bodies when performed under the auspices of the commission and the Austrian Academy of Sciences.